vipulDudani/Web-Dev-Projects/README.md

-Our web development project offers a comprehensive toolkit that includes a calculator, BMI (Body Mass Index) calculator, to-do app, and quote generator, all in one place.
-This web application is designed to provide users with a range of useful tools for everyday tasks, making it a convenient and practical resource.

 The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It provides a user-friendly interface with input fields for numbers and buttons for operators, making it easy for users to perform calculations quickly and accurately.